SDWebImage/SDWebImage/Docs/SDWebImage-5.0-Migration-guide.md

 - `prefetchURLs:` and `prefetchURLs:progress:completed:` return types changed from `void` to `SDWebImagePrefetchToken`
 - `prefetcherQueue` property renamed to `delegateQueue`
-- `maxConcurrentDownloads` property removed, use `SDWebImageManager.downloader` config instead
+- `maxConcurrentDownloads` replaced with `maxConcurrentPrefetchCount`

 #### SDImageCoder
 - `SDCGColorSpaceGetDeviceRGB()` moved to `+[SDImageCoderHelper colorSpaceGetDeviceRGB]`